do...

-For its 7th building prototype, Arthaus frames a system inspired by the shack, a common feature for trade alongside traffic routes as an alternative model for energy-efficient and affordable construction.
-The space is a showcase of an alternative and sustainable architecture suited to local production in Ghana.
+For its 7th building prototype, Arthaus frames on a system inspired by the shack, common icon for trade alongside traffic routes.

-The studio is surrounded by blooms, fruit trees and a leafy backyard farm on grounds elevated above street level; a way paves through the fertile grounds unfurling two ramps which lead up to the building’s landing where a massive door – made of wooden planks framed in steel – opens into the interior, into the studio’s lobby which faces onto the bar.
-Facing the counter, the first activity space recedes to the north end while the second activity space is placed at the south end, after the door that leads to the outdoor workshop.
-The area behind the bar holds the kitchen, a storage area and a sanitary space.
+The studio elevated above street level and surrounded by blooms and trees, and a backyard farm.
+The venue is elevated above street level.
+The leafy grounds unfurl two ramps up to the landing.
+There, a massive door – made of wooden planks framed in steel – opens into the lobby facing the bar.
+Towards the counter, the first activity space recedes to the north end, while the second stands at the south end where a steel door leads to the outdoor working zone.
+Behind the bar holds supporting spaces: kitchen, a storage and sanitation area.

-Offcuts preserved from construction were used to make complementary objects such as the outdoor light fixtures from steel and glass sections, the rafter ceiling at the bar from wood sections, and the material based installations on the grounds from remaining leftovers, diminishing the waste from the building process.
+The prototype serves an alternative and sustainable model suited to local production for energy-efficient construction.
+Offcuts preserved from construction were used for complementary objects such as the outdoor light fixtures (from steel and glass sections), the rafter ceiling at the bar (from wood sections), and other material based installations on the grounds from remaining leftovers to diminish the waste from building.

-The studio is designed, and built by artist-designer Kofi Setordji, alongside mason Franky, his apprentice Gunshot, and carpenter Pinto.
-Dubbed ‘shack architecture’ the scheme is sampled as a custom set for ‘Locale go’, a flexible design and building kit by Cult Meraki.
+The studio is designed and built by artist-designer Kofi Setordji, alongside mason Franky, his apprentice Gunshot, and carpenter Pinto.
+Dubbed ‘shack architecture’ the model prototypes for ‘Locale go’, a flexible design and sytemtic design and build kit by Cult Meraki.

 experiences...